twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 6.5) – The checkbox was dropped after version 7.0.

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
-If the program detects it is running the Home Edition the Professional Edition note is shown (in the Professional Edition it is hidden).
+If the program detects it is running the Home Edition, it shows the note on the Professional Edition (in the Professional Edition it is hidden).
 Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

 The third panel changes the advance width with check boxes to center the glyph/set the left side bearing at x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown when editing the GPOS kerning tables.
 The values at the beginning start with a capital D in square brackets.
 * **Clear Values** – Set the value for all kerning pairs to 0.
-Useful for monospaced fonts that have a kerning table (e.g. *Monospaced Typewriter* by Manfred Klein).
+Useful for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter* - Manfred Klein).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
-Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (except in version 7.0 & above).
+Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (version 7.0 & above keeps them).

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
-* Checkbox: **VOLT.UseGlyphIds** – The checkbox is used for fonts with Microsoft VOLT projects only.
-The value at the beginning starts with Debug and a colon.
+* Checkbox: **Debug: VOLT.UseGlyphIds** – It is used only for fonts with Microsoft VOLT projects.

 ### Font Test Window (`TFONTTESTFORM`)
 The context menu for `mmFontTest` has two paste options and a multiline text field at the bottom (`Memo1`) with the same text in Arial Bold (13 points).
-A double-click will change the font and size.
+Double-click the memo to change the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.